 Take advantage of a health savings account

-If your employer offers a health plan with a deductible of at least $1,400 for individual coverage or $2,800 for family coverage in 2020 and you sign up for it, there’s a good chance you also can take advantage of a health savings account.
+If your employer offers a health plan with a deductible of at least $1,400 for individual coverage or $2,800 for family coverage in 2021 and you enroll, there’s a good chance you also can take advantage of a health savings account.
 This account allows you to set aside money for out-of-pocket health care costs.

-In 2020, you can contribute up to $3,550 to an HSA if you have an individual high-deductible health insurance coverage and up to $7,100 if you have family coverage.
+In 2021, you can contribute up to $3,600 to an HSA if you have an individual high-deductible health insurance coverage and up to $7,200 if you have family coverage.
 If you don’t use all of the amount you contribute during the year, you won’t lose it.
-The money will remain in the account and grow tax-free.
+The money will remain in the account and grow tax-free

 Your employer might even make contributions to an HSA for you.
 “Why not take advantage of that free money if you are young and healthy?” says Sean Mullaney, a CPA and president of Mullaney Financial and Tax, Inc.